zng-ui/zng/crates/cargo-zng/README.md

 * If a crate exists in `tools/cargo-zng-res-{tool}` executes it (with `--quiet` build).
 * If a crate exists in `tools/cargo-zng-res` and it has a `src/bin/{tool}.rs` file executes it with `--bin {tool}`.
-* If the tool is built in, executes it.
+* If the tool is builtin, executes it.
 * If a `cargo-zng-res-{tool}[.exe]` is installed in the same directory as the running `cargo-zng[.exe]`, executes it.

 ### Authoring Tools